mindis/snowplow.github.com/_posts/2013-10-21-scripting-hadoop-part-1-adventures-with-scala-rhino-and-javascript.md

 res30: Option[Boolean] = None
 {% endhighlight %}

 Perfect!
 We have wrapped our JavaScript in some sensible Scala types.
-For more information on the `condOpt` "magic", check out [this Stack Overflow answer] [cond-opt] to "How to cast java.lang.Object to a specific type in Scala?" by Daniel C Sobral.
+For more information on the `condOpt` "magic", check out [this Stack Overflow answer] [cond-opt] to _"How to cast java.lang.Object to a specific type in Scala?"_.

 Let's try something a little more ambitious now.
 Can we mutate a POJO ("plain old Java object") from inside JavaScript?
 Only one way to find out: